 First, you’ll want to make your favorite cupcake mix.
 We used chocolate to make the actual cupcake look like dirt.

-Feel free to use your favorite homemade cake recipe, but I like to keep things easy and use boxed cake mix for these.
+Feel free to use your favorite homemade cake recipe, but I like to keep things easy and use a boxed cake mix for these.

 Once the cupcakes are baked, let them cool completely.
 This part is crucial as it allows the frosting to stay in place and not melt.